ninabarzh/broomstick/content/posts/Governmental-ghost-stories.md

 In a plot twist worthy of a Netflix docudrama, 47 organisations and individuals wrote a strongly-worded letter to GCHQ, objecting to the whole “let’s secretly spy on people while pretending it’s all perfectly legal” plan.
 Among the signatories?
 Apple and Facebook.
 Yes, that Facebook.

-You know—the same Facebook that hoovers up your data like a Dyson on steroids, reads your private messages, tracks your activity, and sells you out to the highest bidder, all under the shiny veneer of “community standards.”
-And let’s not forget Apple, gallantly posing as the knight in polished aluminium who believes in privacy—so long as it doesn’t affect quarterly profits.
+You know, the same Facebook that hoovers up your data like a Dyson on steroids, reads your private messages, tracks your activity, and sells you out to the highest bidder, all under the shiny veneer of “community standards.”
+And let’s not forget Apple, gallantly posing as the knight in polished aluminium who believes in privacy, so long as it doesn’t affect quarterly profits.

 It’s almost poetic, really: the surveillance capitalists penning a letter of concern about government surveillance, like a fox writing to Parliament to complain about wolf behaviour.
 “Dear Sirs, while we love the taste of poultry, your methods are simply too brutish.”